VarSiv/obsidian_math/Integration by Substitution.md

 $$ u=g(x), \text{ }\frac {du}{dx}=g'(x), \text{ } du=g'(x)dx $$

 Why can we treat $u$ as a variable and a function at the same time?
-Smth to understan
+Smth to understand later, from Chat's explanation we "hide" x by using u, and we can treat it as a new variable that's dependent on the old variable x. not completely sure I buy it but whatev.

+### Ejemplos